 When you are the subject of an order of protection your life will become very difficult.
 Courts are inclined to help alleged victims of domestic abuse and will generally not hesitate to issue an order of protection, even if there is limited evidence to support the request.
 While this can be great for victims of domestic abuse, it also presents an opportunity for abuse.
 Many orders of protection are based on false allegations and insufficient evidence.
 You can limit the consequences of a restraining order by contesting the order in court.
 Hiring an experienced Chicago order of protection attorney will increase your chances of getting the result you need.

-Chicago criminal defense attorney Gus Kostopoulos and his team have more than 30 years of combined legal experience, working as both criminal defense attorneys and state prosecutors.
+Attorney Gus Kostopoulos and his team have more than 30 years of combined legal experience, working as both criminal defense attorneys and state prosecutors.
 We have seen the devastating effects an order of protection can have, especially when those orders are issued on the basis of false accusations or insufficient evidence.
 We can help you fight and contest an order of protection.
 Contact our Chicago office today for more information.

 What are crimes of domestic violence?